RawrRoss/http-1.1-server/README.md

 ## Running Examples

+This project uses Gradle 8.5 for building and dependency management, and the project is tested with Java version 21.
+Gradle requires Java to be installed.

 The example applications found in the [`/examples`](/examples) directory can be launched using the command `gradlew [project name]:run`, with the project name obtained from `gradlew projects`.

 ## Debugging - VSCode